The Time Capsule Waterpark: Epic Slides Await

 Upper deck café seating overlooks Riptide River at The Time Capsule waterpark, giant white slide overhead.

-Café balcony at The Time Capsule waterpark gives a relaxing view over the Riptide River lazy river.
+Café balcony at the Time Capsule waterpark gives a relaxing view over the Riptide River lazy river.

 🚦